mebjas/mebjas.github.io/_posts/2020-12-30-how-to-get-commodity-price-in-google-sheet.md

 =Dollar(Index(ImportHTML("http://www.apmex.com/spotprices/silver-price","table",8),2,2))
 ```

-This allow us to get the latest spot value of Silver in USD per ounce.
-The `Dollar` function is used ot convert the `text/decimal` value to Dollar directly.
+This allows us to get the latest spot value of Silver in USD per ounce.
+The `Dollar` function is used to convert the `text/decimal` value to Dollar directly.

-Now this option is what I call awkward hack, I found these references online but it's hard to do this all the time and is prone to changes in the source of information.
+Now, this option is what I call an awkward hack, I found these references online but it's hard to do this all the time and is prone to changes in the source of information.
 Also, for Yahoo finance, I find the request rejected from time to time.
 The next option was using API endpoints which give structured data possibly in `JSON` format.
-While looking further I realised Google Sheets allow you to define your own function in `AppScript`.
+While looking further I realized Google Sheets allow you to define your function in `AppScript`.

 ## Custom Function using App Script
 > Google Apps Script lets you do new and cool things with Google Sheets.
 You can use Apps Script to add custom menus, dialogs, and sidebars to Google Sheets.
 It also lets you write custom functions for Sheets, as well as integrate Sheets with other Google services like Calendar, Drive, and Gmail.

 [Source: developer.google.com](https://developers.google.com/apps-script/guides/sheets) - Read more about AppScript here.
-The syntax are almost same as Javascript.
+The syntax are almost the same as Javascript.

 You can create a new script in Google Sheets by going to `Tools > Script Editor`.

 ![Tools > Script Editor](../images/post22_image2.png)

-As an example I'd be using API from `metals-api.com` which provides latest spot prices for commodities like Gold, Silver, Platinum, Rhodium etc. The API is returned as `JSON`.
-I'll be using free tier which allows me to query 50 times per hour.
-In interest of money I'll also show how to cache the results in local cache using `AppScript` so you probably don't have to use a paid tier of `metals-api`.
+As an example I'd be using API from `metals-api.com` which provides the latest spot prices for commodities like Gold, Silver, Platinum, Rhodium etc. The API is returned as `JSON`.
+I'll be using the free tier which allows me to query 50 times per hour.
+In the interest of money, I'll also show how to cache the results in the local cache using `AppScript` so you probably don't have to use a paid tier of `metals-api`.

 ### [1] Create a new script called `metalsApi.gs` and create a stub function
 In the script create a new function that takes `symbol` as input.
 The function can be directly called from Google Sheets after saving the script.